 Transmission Provider will maintain on its OASIS a list of all Interconnection Requests.
-The list will identify, for each Interconnection Request: (i) the maximum summer and winter megawatt electrical output; (ii) the location by county and state; (iii) the station or transmission line or lines where the interconnection will be made; (iv) the projected In-Service Date; (v) the status of the Interconnection Request, including Queue Position; (vi) the type of Interconnection Service being requested; and (vii) the availability of any studies related to the Interconnection Request; (viii) the date of the Interconnection Request; (ix) the type of Generating Facility to be constructed (combined cycle, base load or combustion turbine and fuel type); and (x) for Interconnection Requests that have not resulted in a completed interconnection, an explanation as to why it was not completed.
+The list will identify, for each Interconnection Request: (i) the maximum summer and winter megawatt electrical output; (ii) the location by county and state; (iii) the station or transmission line or lines where the interconnection will be made; (iv) the projected In-Service Date; (v) the status of the Interconnection Request, including Queue Position and Cluster (if applicable); (vi) the type of Interconnection Service being requested; and (vii) the availability of any studies related to the Interconnection Request; (viii) the date of the Interconnection Request; (ix) the type of Generating Facility to be constructed (combined cycle, base load or combustion turbine and fuel type); and (x) for Interconnection Requests that have not resulted in a completed interconnection, an explanation as to why it was not completed.
 Except in the case of an Affiliate, the list will not disclose the identity of Interconnection Customer until Interconnection Customer executes an LGIA or requests that Transmission Provider file an unexecuted LGIA with FERC.
 Before holding a Scoping Meeting with its Affiliate, Transmission Provider shall post on OASIS an advance notice of its intent to do so.
 Transmission Provider shall post to its OASIS site any deviations from the study timelines set forth herein.
 Interconnection Study reports and Optional Interconnection Study reports shall be posted to Transmission Provider's OASIS site subsequent to the meeting between Interconnection Customer and Transmission Provider to discuss the applicable study results.
 Transmission Provider shall also post any known deviations in the Large Generating Facility's In-Service Date.

-.5.
-Requirement to Post Interconnection Study Metrics.
+4.5.1 Requirement to Post Interconnection Study Metrics.

 Transmission Provider will maintain on its OASIS or its website summary statistics related to processing Interconnection Studies pursuant to Interconnection Requests, updated quarterly.
 If Transmission Provider posts this information on its website, a link to the information must be provided on Transmission Provider’s OASIS site.
-For each calendar quarter, Transmission Providers must calculate and post the information detailed in sections 4.5.2.1 through 4.5.2.4.
+For each calendar quarter, Transmission Providers must calculate and post the information detailed in Sections 4.5.2 through 4.5.3.

+4.5.2 Serial Interconnection Study Processing Metrics.

-.5.InterconnectionFeasibility Studies processing time.
+4.5.2.1 Feasibility Studies processing time.

-(A) Number of Interconnection Requests that had Interconnection Feasibility Studies completed within Transmission Provider’s coordinated region during the reporting quarter,
+(A) Number of Interconnection Requests that had Interconnection Feasibility Studies completed within Transmission Provider’s Control Area during the reporting quarter,

-(B) Number of Interconnection Requests that had Interconnection Feasibility Studies completed within Transmission Provider’s coordinated region during the reporting quarter that were completed more than 45 Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Feasibility Study Agreement,
+(B) Number of Interconnection Requests that had Interconnection Feasibility Studies completed within Transmission Provider’s Contol Area during the reporting quarter that were completed more than 45 Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Feasibility Study Agreement,

 (C) At the end of the reporting quarter, the number of active valid Interconnection Requests with ongoing incomplete Interconnection Feasibility Studies where such Interconnection Requests had executed Interconnection Feasibility Study Agreements received by Transmission Provider more than 45 Calendar Days before the reporting quarter end,

-(D) Mean time (in Calendar Days), Interconnection Feasibility Studies completed within Transmission Provider’s coordinated region during the reporting quarter, from the date when Transmission Provider received the executed the Interconnection Feasibility Study Agreement to the date when Transmission Provider provided the completed Interconnection Feasibility Study to the Interconnection Customer,
+(D) Mean time (in Calendar Days), Interconnection Feasibility Studies completed within Transmission Provider’s Control Area during the reporting quarter, from the date when Transmission Provider received the executed the Interconnection Feasibility Study Agreement to the date when Transmission Provider provided the completed Interconnection Feasibility Study to the Interconnection Customer,

-(E) Percentage of Interconnection Feasibility Studies exceeding 45 Calendar Days to complete this reporting quarter, calculated as the sum of 3.5.2.1(B) plus 3.5.2.1(C) divided by the sum of 3.5.2.1(A) plus 3.5.2.1(C)).
+(E) Percentage of Interconnection Feasibility Studies exceeding 45 Calendar Days to complete this reporting quarter, calculated as the sum of 4.5.2.1(B) plus 4.5.2.1(C) divided by the sum of 4.5.2.1(A) plus 4.5.2.1(C)).

-.5.2.2 Interconnection System Impact Studies processing time.
+4.5.2.2 Serial Interconnection System Impact Studies processing time.

-(A) Number of Interconnection Requests that had Interconnection System Impact Studies completed within Transmission Provider’s coordinated region during the reporting quarter,
+(A) Number of Interconnection Requests that had Serial Interconnection System Impact Studies completed within Transmission Provider’s Control Area during the reporting quarter,